datamicroscopes/release/README.md

     $ fab release_linux

+You can cut a release for both with:

+    $ fab release_all

 By default, we build to the [main channel on Anaconda.org](http://docs.anaconda.org/#Channels).
 You can build to another channel (e.g. the dev channel) by running a command like:

     $ fab release_osx:dev